Am I Mediocre? The Truth Most People Don’t Want to Face

 “I want to improve.”

-This is the starting point—the moment where awareness shows up and you begin to recognize that things could be better.
+This is the starting point—the moment you become aware that things could be better and start thinking about change.

 2. Effort